Larry Wilmore: Career

 Beginning in the 1980s, Wilmore appeared in several small film and television roles, including a recurring role as a police officer on The Facts of Life.
 In the early to mid-1990s, he was on the writing staff of the talk show Into the Night With Rick Dees, the sketch comedy show In Living Color (his younger brother Marc was also a writer with In Living Color; unlike Larry, he became a cast member), and the sitcom Sister, Sister, where he portrayed a bus driver in one episode.
 He went on to be a writer and producer on a series of black sitcoms, including The Fresh Prince of Bel-Air and The Jamie Foxx Show.

 In 1999, Wilmore co-created the animated comedy The PJs with Eddie Murphy and was executive producer until its conclusion in 2001.
 He subsequently created and produced The Bernie Mac Show, and won an Emmy for writing the pilot episode.
 He created and produced Whoopi, with Whoopi Goldberg.
 From 2005 to 2007 he was a consulting producer for The Office, and appeared in the "Diversity Day" episode as Mr. Brown, a diversity consultant.

 In 2006, Wilmore began appearing regularly on Comedy Central's The Daily Show, where he was billed as the "Senior Black Correspondent" or a derivative form of the title, such as the "Senior Executive Commander-in-Chief Who Happens To Be Black Correspondent" following the election of Barack Obama.
 His work on the show frequently centered on humorous observations of the Black experience in American society.
+Wilmore originated the titular phrase I'd Rather We Got Casinos in a January 2007 Daily Show appearance.
 In January 2009, Hyperion published Wilmore's I'd Rather We Got Casinos: And Other Black Thoughts, a political humor book described by Booklist as "a faux collection of articles, essays, radio transcripts, and letters exploring the more ludicrous angles on race."
-Wilmore originated the titular phrase I'd Rather We Got Casinos in a January 2007 Daily Show appearance.

 Wilmore has continued occasional acting appearances, including a role as a minister in I Love You, Man (2009) and a supporting role in Dinner for Schmucks (2010).

-In 2011, He began a recurring role on the ABC comedy Happy Endings, where he played Mr. Forristal, Brad (Damon Wayans, Jr.)'s uptight boss.
-Since 2012, he has starred in the Showtime special Race, Religion and Sex, shot in Salt Lake City.
+In 2011, He began a recurring role on the ABC comedy Happy Endings, where he played Mr. Forristal, Brad (Damon Wayans Jr.)'s uptight boss.
+In 2012, he starred in the Showtime special Race, Religion and Sex, shot in Salt Lake City.

 On April 30, 2016, Wilmore was the headliner at the White House Correspondents' Association Dinner.
 He came under fire for using the word "nigga" to refer to President Obama, saying "Barry, you did it my nigga."
 He defended his actions by telling Al Sharpton, "I wanted to make a statement more than a joke...I really wanted to explain the historical implications of the Obama presidency from my point of view."

 In May 2017, Wilmore started hosting the podcast Larry Wilmore: Black on the Air as part of The Ringer podcast network, headed by Bill Simmons.
 Time ranked it in the top five of its list of 10 Best podcast of 2017.